dekoza/mtgpl/docs/_sources/MBS.rst.txt

 :mtgtip:`Distant Memories<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/5/158da0aa-8317-498b-89ed-2f84317fe256.jpg?1562609799|https://scryfall.com/card/mbs/24/distant-memories?utm_source=api>`
-   Search your library for a card, exile it, then shuffle your library.
+   Search your library for a card, exile it, then shuffle.
 Any opponent may have you put that card into your hand.
 If no player does, you draw three cards.

 :mtgtip:`Fuel for the Cause<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/1/4126e0e5-9b23-496f-8a09-7a35499f9a09.jpg?1562610827|https://scryfall.com/card/mbs/25/fuel-for-the-cause?utm_source=api>`